24 Diversity, Equity, and Inclusion Survey Questions to Ask Your Employees

 The Impact of DEI

-Research shows that 76% of employees and job seekers consider diversity at work an important factor when evaluating companies and job offers.
+For the workplace, DEI can be the difference between retaining and acquiring highly qualified employees or losing them.
+Research shows that 53% of U.S. employees consider diversity at work an important factor when evaluating companies and job offers.

-It's important for organizations to make an ongoing investment in DEI in order to attract top talent.
-It's good for business.
+Organizations should make an ongoing investment in DEI to attract top talent.
+This is good for business.

 When developing your DEI survey, be sure to keep the general best practices for creating a survey in mind.